 Consent in Nebraska

 Society, and by extension the law, is increasingly recognizing that consent is more than a victim saying no to sexual advances.
-It can also mean that there was an absence of an enthusiastic yes.
+Depending on the circumstances, it can also mean that there was an absence of an enthusiastic yes.
 Nebraska doesn’t require victims of sexual assault to resist during unwanted sexual contact if it would be dangerous or useless.
 Accused perpetrators of sexual assault can be charged regardless of whether an alleged victim resisted.

 For the purpose of discussing consensual sexual activity and the law, Nebraska classifies an adult as someone who is 19-years-old or older.
 State statute gives 16-year-olds the ability to consent to sexual activity with someone who is an adult under this definition.
 Sex between a person who is 15-years-old or younger and someone over age 19 is classified as sexual assault under Nebraska law, regardless of whether or not both parties willingly participated.

 In such cases, consent can’t be used as a defense because the victim is not legally able to give his or her consent.
-Sexual assault occurs when a perpetrator subjects a victim to sexual activity that can include touching, fondling, molestation, sodomy, incest, rape, or attempted rape.
+Sexual assault occurs when a perpetrator subjects a victim to sexual activity that can include touching, fondling, fellatio, and intercourse.

 Nebraska’s Romeo & Juliet Laws